 Located in southern Thailand, this semi-off the map island is one of my favorite places in the world.
 Here on Ko Lipe, the super friendly locals bring in the daily catch for amazing seafood.
 The beaches are beautiful, the water warm, and the island cheap.
-I came for 3 days and I lived here for a month.
-It has become a lot more developed in the pase few years and it’s not the sleepy little island it used to be.
-However, it’s still way less developed than many other destinations in Thailand making it still one of the best in the country.
+I came for three days and I lived here for a month.
+It has become a lot more developed in the past few years and it’s not the sleepy little island it used to be.
+However, it’s still way less developed than many other destinations in Thailand, making it still one of the best in the country.

 - Accommodation: You can find cheap, basic bungalows for around $20 per night.
 For a nicer room with air-con, expect to pay $17 per night.
 Larger hotels start at around $30 per night.

 - Food: Food is really cheap on Ko Lipe, except during peak end of the year holiday season.
 You can find cheap meals for $1, whole fish for $3 USD, and other meals for around $1.75-2.50.

 - Transportation: There’s no transport on the island.
 It’s small so you can simply walk everywhere.
 From the ferry to the island, you need to take separate boat, a ride that costs around $3.

 - Avoid the holidays - Prices triple around Christmas and New Year’s.
 Avoid this time of the year.

 Top Things to Do

 - Visit the National Park – Taking a day trip, or even a multi-day trip, around the islands is super fun and relaxing.
 There are various companies, all offering different trips and packages.
 Most of them offer great day trips with snorkeling, beach time, a beautiful sunset sail, and endless fruit, snacks, and drinks.

 - Go hiking – This beautiful island paradise is a great place for some light to medium hiking.
 The forest-seascape combination is beautiful and there is lots of wildlife on which to spy.
 The hike to Cha Doa cliff is great